mickelsonmichael/dev/dotnet/C# 7 Features.md

   - You cannot reuse the code outside of the method
     - However, you could simply rewrite it as a private method without much trouble

-### Update January 17, 2020

-*Employer:* Lake Michigan Credit Union
-*Project:* CMS

-In the `PageHistoryService` class, I went through and replaced all functions that only had one reference with a local function.
-This was too far.
-It was no longer clean code; the functions, while subdivided, were still very long.
-Additionally, inline functions do not have the benefit of summary documentation.

-After a discussion with Lyn and Leighann, we decided that local functions are best used for short, one reference methods.
-Generally somewhere where a lambda method would be used.
-They should not be used to replace a private method that does several things.
-The limit for a local function should comfortably be 3 lines, but 1 line is the ideal.

 ## `async` and `await`

 This is a more complex topic that I'm still coming to grips on in the early days of 2020.